nvp85/web-ai-chat-full-stack/README.md

 - Token-based authentication (no refresh tokens for simplicity).
 - Create and manage chats: start new conversations, rename or delete existing ones.
 - Automatically generated chat titles: the app attempts to generate a title from the first message, with a fallback if the API call fails.
+- Full-text search and semantic search.

 ## Tchnologies

 Frontend: React, React Router

-Backend: the Spring framework (Spring Boot, Spring Web, Spring Security, Spring Data)
+Backend: the Spring framework (Spring Boot, Spring Web, Spring Security, Spring Data), Hibernate Search & Apache Lucene

 Database: MySQL